Kitware/nrtk/docs/reference/glossary.rst

    COCO
      Common Objects in Context (COCO) — A large-scale dataset that is a widely used benchmark for object detection and segmentation.
-In NRTK, the COCO Scorer is a tool that evaluates object detection results using metrics from that benchmark.
 The COCO format is also used in the :ref:`Interoperability` module.

    environment perturber
      Environment perturbers simulate atmospheric and weather-related effects that occur in real-world imaging conditions.

-   generative pertubrer
+   generative perturber
      Generative perturbers use AI models to transform images through learned representations.

-   generator
-     A customizable component that takes a perturber factory, a scorer, and an object detector to generate item response curves.

    geometric perturber
      Geometric perturbers alter the spatial positioning and orientation of images through transformations such as